kei487/value_iteration2_exp/README.md

 ros2 service call /motor_power std_srvs/SetBool '{data: true}'
 ```

-This ROS2 package contains launch files that start nodes licensed under the following licenses:

 ## Licenses Used

 The launch files in this package start nodes that are licensed under the following terms: